t-yanick/reddit-scraper/README.md

 ## Running tests with Rspec

-This game was tested with Rspec wich is a computer domain-specific language (DSL) testing tool written in programming language Ruby to test Ruby code.
+This scraper was tested with Rspec wich is a computer domain-specific language (DSL) testing tool written in programming language Ruby to test Ruby code.
 It is a behavior-driven development (BDD) framework which is extensively used in production applications.

 ## How to get Rspec running